 2. Eat Less Sugar

+One of the lesser known causes of bloating is sugar malabsorption and sugar intolerance: in fact, a study by the Department of Gastroenterology at HUMT in Barcelona found that 72% of patients3 with abdominal bloating presented some form of sugar malabsorption5.
+The most common culprit is fructose; a common natural sugar found in fruit, honey and in highly processed food.
+When patients in the study were placed on a fructose-free diet, 81% reported improvements in bloating symptoms after just 1 month5!
 Cutting fructose out of your diet takes time and the cravings can be strong.
 You may find yourself reaching for ‘sugar-free’ alternatives to curb your appetite, but don’t!
 Sugar free foods often contain sugar alcohols which are not completely absorbed by the digestive system.
 This causes fermentation in the gut which in turn, leads to a build-up of gas, leaving you feeling bloated7.

 3. Close your mouth!

+A common cause of bloating is aerophagia – the presence of excessive intestinal gas from air ingestion8.
+That’s right, eating air!
+Every time you use a straw, chew gum, smoke or eat with your mouth open you could be ingesting extra air.
+This build-up of excess air can lead to a bloated tummy and you may find yourself burping more than usual.
+Unlikely suspects: interestingly, aerophagia can be caused by ill-fitting dentures which cause wearers to swallow air when eating and drinking9.
+So, if you are suffering, an easy remedy for bloating could be to get your dentures checked!
 One of the simplest ways to reduce bloating is to take the time to eat and drink slowly.
 Chewing and swallowing your food properly kicks off a healthy digestive process – not only will you gulp less air, but food will be broken down into smaller pieces and the enzymes in your saliva will have time to begin the process of digestion.
-Incomplete digestion can lead to bacterial overgrowth causes a build-up of gas and a bloated abdomen.
-So take your time and keep it closed!
+Incomplete digestion can lead to bacterial overgrowth which causes a build-up of gas and a bloated abdomen.
+So take your time and keep your mouth closed while chewing!

 4. Eat the Right Vegetables the Right Way

+Vegetables are full of healthy fibre and nutrients, but some contain substances called FODMAPs (Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols)10.
+These are carbohydrates that aren’t broken down and absorbed easily in the gut.
+Onions, beans, broccoli, cauliflower, Brussel sprouts, and cabbage all contain FODMAPs11.
 It’s also worth noting that cooking your veg makes them easier to digest12.
 The cooking process breaks down some of the insoluble fibre which can prevent further bloating.
 Steaming your veggies is a good way to cook them as fewer water-soluble vitamins are lost in the steaming process13.

 5. Balance Your Electrolytes